ShaAnder/terminal_blackjack/TESTING.md

   sequence bug.
 This is due to the deck object being out of cards to draw.
 This was intentional as a planned feature is going to be to offer the user to reshuffle the deck.
 In the interim period this bug is solved by removing the `deck.remove(card)` from the draw card function

+- The final bug is in the form of the win / loss screens, after passing them through the validator and applying the changes they sometimes print improperly.
+Looking into a fix asap.

 ## PEP8 Python Validation